ikremniou/7z-assembly/docs/plugin-api-inarc.md

 `[in] openCallback`

 The callback to report the progress of opening the archive.
+See [IArchiveOpenCallback](./plugin-api-open-callback.md).

 ### Close
 ```C++